 Prof. Janwei Pan, University of Science and Technology of China

 Prof. Wolfgang P. Schleich, University of Ulm, Germany

 Prof. Yanhua Shih, University of Maryland, Baltimore

 The QSTH has secured funding for quantum sensing technologies from the US Department of Defence and is also currently engaging with UK funding agencies and institutions.

 Partnerships and links

-We have links with a range of business and organisations in industry, and with other academic institutions, including:
+We have links with a range of business and organisations in industry, and with other government and academic institutions, including:

 - Quantum Technology Enterprise Centre (QTEC) at the University of Bristol

 The work of the centre engages with the University's overall Strategy and with four of the University's Research Themes – Future & Emerging Technologies; Health & Wellbeing; Security & Risk, and Sustainability & Environment.
 Our work also aligns with the UK Government's Industrial Strategy [PDF] – in which Quantum Technology plays a major role – and responds to the predicted growth of the worldwide quantum technology market ($13.3B investment predicted by 2023).